Am I Losing You

 "Am I Losing You" is a 1957 single written and first recorded by American country music artist Jim Reeves.
 It spent two weeks at number three on the country singles chart.
 A 1960 re-recording peaked at number eight on the same chart, and number 31 on the Billboard Hot 100; this version was the B-side to the single "I Missed Me", which also peaked at number three on the country chart.

+Notable covers

 In 1981, Ronnie Milsap covered "Am I Losing You" for his album Out Where the Bright Lights Are Glowing.
 Milsap's version spent one week at number one on the country chart.